 Here we will talk about what threat we are having in terms of national infrastructure.
 A city and subsequently a state or a country runs on services, and a lot of them are provided by the government to its people, for example, the National Health Scheme.
 All of the services, whether they are related to the health sector or banking or any other sector, require the ID of some kind to identify people and their eligibility.
 In today’s world, we need services faster, and no wonder that the whole infrastructure is put online along with a nation’s complete data.
 Now if I say that your data name, Id etc. is hacked, you may or may not get panicked depending upon how seriously you take hacking, but I tell you that I have your online banking password somehow, then?

-This is only one aspect which affects people and comes under fraud.
-Terrorism is a real threat these, and the attack on a group of people is an old idea for them.
-They consistently try to hit the national infrastructure like electricity grid or nuclear plants.
+This is only one aspect that affects people and comes under fraud.
+Terrorism is a real threat, and the attack on a group of people is an old idea for them.
+They consistently try to hit the national infrastructure like the electricity grid or nuclear plants.
 Although these institutions have proved tough enough to be cracked by terrorists, and cybersecurity agencies keep working round the clock to thwart these attacks.